 Illinois State University strives to foster an academic, work, and living environment that is free from all forms of harassment and discrimination in accordance with law and University Anti-Harassment and Non-Discrimination Policy 1.2.
 To achieve this goal, Illinois State University has a responsibility to respond to complaints of harassment and discrimination quickly and fairly.
 Acts of harassment and discrimination are inconsistent with the University's values and will not be tolerated.
 Illinois State University maintains a proactive stance in the prevention of harassment and discrimination and imposes strict sanctions against those found responsible for committing such acts.
 Reporting parties will be provided the active support and intervention needed to aid their continued progress on academic and career goals.

-Any student, faculty member, or employee who feels they have been the victim of harassment and/or discrimination on the basis of race, color, ancestry, national origin, religion, pregnancy, sexual orientation, order of protection, gender identity and expression, age, marital status, disability, genetic information, unfavorable military discharge, status as a veteran, or sex (including sexual harassment, sexual assault, domestic violence, dating violence, and stalking) may file a formal complaint with the Office of Equal Opportunity, Ethics, and Access (OEOEA).
+Any student, faculty member, or employee who feels they have been the victim of harassment and/or discrimination on the basis of race, color, ancestry, national origin, religion, pregnancy, sexual orientation, order of protection, gender identity and expression, age, marital status, disability, genetic information, unfavorable military discharge, status as a veteran, or sex (including sexual harassment, sexual assault, domestic violence, dating violence, and stalking) may file a formal complaint with the Office of Equal Opportunity, and Access (OEOA).

 Consistent with Illinois State University's duty to provide an academic and work environment free from unlawful behavior, the University reserves the right to investigate any allegation it receives indicating a possible violation of the Anti-Harassment and Non-Discrimination Policy.

-When a complaint is filed, it is the Complainant's responsibility to articulate allegations of a violation of the Anti-Harassment and Non-Discrimination Policy by providing the OEOEA with sufficient evidence, based on a preponderance of the evidence standard, to demonstrate:
+When a complaint is filed, it is the Complainant's responsibility to articulate allegations of a violation of the Anti-Harassment and Non-Discrimination Policy by providing the OEOA with sufficient evidence, based on a preponderance of the evidence standard, to demonstrate:

 a) The Complainant qualifies as a member of one or more groups protected by the Anti-Harassment and Non-Discrimination Policy;